top of page

 Rooted in heritage and designed with inclusivity in mind, this collection is crafted from ethically sourced, high-quality materials that speak to both style and sustainability.
 Each piece is tailored to perfection, with intricate embroidery that honors the beauty and stories of Lakota traditions.
 This line is more than fashion—it’s a celebration of identity and culture, empowering you to make a statement that is as unique as it is meaningful.

 As a Hunkpapa Lakota/ Dakota woman I have an inherent right, responsibility to bring to light the women ancestors whose strength flows through us all.
 My given name carries the meaning of “watches over”.
 I sought out to create a beaded couture collection, a tribute to those who are a part of the spirit world.
 The Collection highlights the Kapemni (What is on earth is in the stars, and what is in the stars is on earth giving life to the meaning of what is above, is below) Lakota design.
-I was inspired by a dream where I saw an indescribably beautiful place during a difficult time in my life where it brought me peace, love and empowerment.
-The Milky way serves as a reminder of our loved ones who watch over us.
 As I draw from the culture I have lived through, I'm creating value in the power of fashion to share my story of empowerment, becoming a life giver and connection to community.
 To share the beauty and resilience reflected in my work is a testament to the matriarchal teachings that speak to the past, present and future.

 As indigenous woman I honor the two worlds I come from, one is a spiritual journey from my rich culture and the other is the modern world I grew up in.
 Our way of life encompasses the constellations and the scientific knowledge of the North star, Big Dipper and Milky Way hold tremendous spiritual significance for the Lakota, Dakota and Nakota peoples.
 Wherever I am, I look up at the stars.
 I am reminded of who I am and where I come from.